What are the treatment options for chickenpox scars? (photo)

 Personally, I would recommend a combination approach of:

 1) Subscision with collagen stimulators/ spacers

-Do note that Fillers are not permanent and lasts 9 - 12 mths.
+Do note that fillers are not permanent and last 9 - 12 mths.

-Multiple sessions of Subscision and Fractional Lasers will be required in order to achieve optimal results of up to 80 - 90 %.
+Multiple sessions of subcision and fractional lasers will be required in order to achieve optimal results of up to 80 - 90 %.

 Do speak with a physician experienced with scars to address your queries and to find out more about the procedures in detail.